 Introduction to major approaches to personality theory.

-Introduction to statistical methods as applied to psychological data within the HCI domain.
+Introduction to statistical methods as applied to psychological data in the behavioral sciences.
 Credit not allowed for both PSYC 6022 and PSYC 2020.

 PSYC 6040 – Topics in Cognition & Brain Science

 This course presents current research topics in cognition and brain science.